kbraaten-va/posts/dynamic-components-pt-1.md

 ## 2. ComponentFactory

 In order to create a [`ComponentFactory`](https://angular.io/docs/ts/latest/api/core/index/ComponentFactory-class.html), we will make use of the [`ComponentFactoryResolver`](https://angular.io/docs/ts/latest/api/core/index/ComponentFactoryResolver-class.html) service.
-I wouldn't bother on clicking the link to the documentation, there isn't much there 😉.
 Basically, we'll just pass in the type of component we want it to resolve.
 Speaking of which, let's quickly create (and declare) a component for that...

 ```
 @Component({